Birings and plethories of integer-valued polynomials

-The study of integer-valued polynomial rings---on number rings---began with P\'olya and Ostrowski around 1919 \cite[p.\ xiv]{cah}.
-Since then much of the theory has developed from attempts to generalize results known about $\Int(\ZZ)$ to $\Int(D)$.
-This paper is concerned with finding such a generalization, namely, of Theorem \ref{introprop} below.
-To state this result we need the following definitions.
+Much of the theory of integer-valued polynomial rings developed in attempts to generalize results known about $\Int(\ZZ)$ to $\Int(D)$.
+This paper is concerned with finding such a generalization of a particular result about $\Int(\ZZ)$.
+To state this result we need a few definitions.

-A ring $A$ is said to be {\it binomial} if $A$ is $\ZZ$-torsion-free and ${a(a-1)(a-2)\cdots(a-n+1)}/n! \in A \otimes_\ZZ \QQ$ lies in $A$ for all $a \in A$ and all positive integers $n$.
-For any set $\XX$ the ring $\Int(\ZZ^\XX)$ is the free binomial ring generated by $\XX$, and a $\ZZ$-torsion-free ring $A$ is binomial if and only if, for every $a \in A$, there exists a ring homomorphism $\Int(\ZZ) \longrightarrow A$ sending $X$ to $a$ \cite[Proposition 6.4]{ell}.
+A ring $A$ is said to be {\it binomial} if $A$ is $\ZZ$-torsion-free and $\frac{a(a-1)(a-2)\cdots(a-n+1)}{n!} \in A \otimes_\ZZ \QQ$ lies in $A$ for all $a \in A$ and all positive integers $n$.
+For any set $\XX$ the ring $\Int(\ZZ^\XX)$ is the free binomial ring generated by $\XX$, and a $\ZZ$-torsion-free ring $A$ is binomial if and only if, for every $a \in A$, there exists a ring homomorphism $\Int(\ZZ) \longrightarrow A$ sending $X$ to $a$ \cite{ell}.
 By the category of binomial rings we will mean the full subcategory of the category of rings whose objects are the binomial rings.
-For any ring $A$ we let $\Lambda(A)$ denote the {\it universal $\lambda$-ring over $A$}.
-As an abelian group, the ring $\Lambda(A)$ is the group $1+TA[[T]]$ of formal power series in $A$ with constant coefficient equal to $1$.
-The ring $\Lambda(A)$ is a $\lambda$-ring whose Adams operations are the well-known Frobenius endomorphisms of $\Lambda(A)$.
-In another guise, $\Lambda(A)$ is the ring $W(A)$ of {\it big Witt vectors over $A$}.
-See any of \cite{bou, knu, yau} for definitions of $\Lambda(A)$, $W(A)$, {\it Frobenius endomorphism}, {\it $\lambda$-ring}, and {\it Adams operation}.

-By \cite[Theorem 9.1]{ell}, a binomial ring is equivalently a $\lambda$-ring $A$ whose Adams operations are all the identity on $A$.
-For any ring $A$, let $\Bin(A)$ denote the set all elements of $\Lambda(A)$ that are fixed by all of the Adams operations on $\Lambda(A)$.
-The ring $\Bin(A)$ is functorial in $A$, and the association $A \longmapsto \Bin(A)$ defines a functor from the category of rings to the category of binomial rings.
 By \cite[Section 46]{ber} and \cite[Theorem 9.1]{ell} we have the following.